Islamic Courts Union: Insurgency (2007–2009)

 Despite the general collapse of the organization in early 2007, members of the Islamic Courts Union regrouped and continued fighting against the Ethiopian occupation during 2007 and 2008.
 ICU figures led the early phase of the insurgency to the occupation, attracting significant support from Somalis in the Banaadir region and from Somalis across the world.
 The organizations Foreign Affairs minister Ibrahim Hassan Adow announced that the Islamic Courts movements was still intact and operating in Somalia.
 Despite much of the leadership seeking refugee in Eritrea, vice-chairman Sheikh Abdilqadir Ali Omar remained in Somalia to lead the ICU.

 The invasion resulted in the deaths of many Islamic Courts Union affiliates, leaving a vacuum for the small group of several hundred youth that served as the ICU's Shabaab militia to gain prominence, though Al-Shabaab did not heavily participate in the insurgency or large scale fighting for much of early 2007, opting instead to carry out bombings and assassinations while further establishing itself.
 Prior to the invasion, Al-Shabaab was largely kept in check and ideologically moderated under the oversight of the ICU.
 However, with the collapse of ICU leadership, Al-Shabaab fell increasingly under the sway of militant extremists, leading to a hardened ideological stances.
-The group began enforcing a far stricter version of sharia than the courts had previously implemented.
+The group began enforcing a far stricter understanding of the Sharia than the courts had previously implemented.

 As fighting in Mogadishu escalated, ICU insurgents in southern Somalia found a window of opportunity and peacefully captured the town of Dhobley near the Kenyan border in mid October.
 At the end of October 2007, some of the heaviest fighting in months broke out between the ENDF and ICU insurgents in the capital when Ethiopian troops launched an offensive on ICU positions.
 By November, small pockets of Islamic Courts Union control were appearing in various places across the country.
 The Ethiopian government also accused ICU fighters of fighting alongside the ONLF during 2007.